All Co-op fresh beef and chilled prepared meals containing beef are 100% British, sourced from farms in England, Scotland, Wales and Northern Ireland.

 The Welsh Beef mark can only appear on beef that has been born and raised in Wales and that has been slaughtered in an approved abattoir.
 Welsh Beef has been awarded the European PGI mark that recognises special regional significance and so the marks will often be accompanied by the PGI logo.

-When looking to purchase beef, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase beef, keep an eye out for logos and marks.

 For more information on logos and marks visit our Logos and Marks page.